hats-finance/hats-contracts/docs/roles.md

 - can call `setWithdrawRequestParams` set time limits for withdrawal requests
 - can call `setClaimFee` set fee for submitting a vulnerability
 - can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
+- can call `setVaultVisibility` to change the vault's visibility in the UI
 - can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
 - can call `setMaxBountyDelay` to set the timelock delay for setting the max bounty
+- can call `setDefaultHATBountySplit` set how the HAT bounty is split betwen security researcher and governance
+- can call `setDefaultArbitrator` set the default arbitrator role
+- can call `setDefaultChallengePeriod` to set the default time during which a claim can be challenged by the arbitrator
+- can call `setDefaultChallengeTimeOutPeriod` to set the default time after which a challenged claim is automatically dismissed
-- can call `setHATBountySplit` set how the HAT bounty is split betwen security researcher and governance
+- can call `setHATBountySplit` set how the HAT bounty is split betwen security researcher and governance, or wethever it should use the registry defaults
+- can call `setArbitrationConfig` set the arbotrator and challenge periods of a vault, or wethever it should use the registry defaults
 - can call `swapAndSend` and swap and send the vauit's token that are earmarked for payout (after approveClaim)

 ## `HATVaultsRegistry.arbitrator`